What is MEV? Maximal Extractable Value explained

 • A holder wants to list their NFT for sale.

-• Instead of a listing price of 25 ETH, the holder makes an error and executes at 2.5 ETH.
+• Instead of a listing price of 25 ETH, the holder mistakenly executes at 2.5 ETH.

 • Before the holder can cancel the transaction, an MEV bot successfully conducts a buy order.